Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Convergence Rate of the Algorithm

 \subsubsection{Comparison with optimal rates for strongly convex optimization}

-We further note that these rates match (as functions of $t$) those of zeroth-order optimization for strongly convex smooth problems (see \cite{Duchi2015, shamir2013complexity}) under one-point and two-point feedback.
-As this class of optimization problems is a strict subclass of game-theoretic problem considered here, our results are notable.
-In particular, we can achieve these rates in the optimization setting without even assuming convexity of the problem.
+Our rates derived here match (as functions of $t$) those of zeroth-order optimization for strongly convex smooth problems (see \cite{Duchi2015, shamir2013complexity}) under one-point and two-point feedback.
+As this class of optimization problems is a strict subclass of game-theoretic problems considered here, our results are notable.
+In particular, we can achieve these rates in the optimization setting without assuming convexity of the problem.
 For concreteness, observe that the game provided in Example \ref{example:3player} is a potential game since its pseudo-gradient is symmetric.
-This game has a unique Nash equilibrium and thus, finding the equilibrium is equivalent to finding the optimizer of the non-convex potential function.
+This game has a unique Nash equilibrium and thus, finding the equilibrium is equivalent to finding the optimizer of the non-convex potential function, with the special property of strong variational stability of the optimizer.
+We note that in the case of non-convex optimization, several conditions have been derived, such as gradient dominance \cite{karimi2016linear}, that extend the applicability of optimal rates of gradient descent.
+It will be highly relevant for the future research to explore the connection of the above optimization conditions with the VS equilibrium definition.